ATTORNEY MSA FAQ

-A Medicare set aside (hereinafter MSA) is a tool that allows injury victims to preserve Medicare benefits by setting aside a portion of the settlement money in a segregated account to pay for future Medicare covered services.
+A Medicare set-aside (hereinafter MSA) is a tool that allows injury victims to preserve Medicare benefits by setting aside a portion of the settlement money in a segregated account to pay for future Medicare covered services.
 The funds in the set aside can only be used for Medicare covered expenses for injury related care.
 Once the set aside account is exhausted, an injury victim gets full Medicare coverage without Medicare ever looking to the remaining settlement dollars to provide for any Medicare covered health care.
-Medicare approves the amount to be set aside in writing and agrees to be responsible for all future expenses once the set aside funds are depleted.
+If Medicare review of the MSA is available, Medicare will be bound by its determination once the MSA amount is fully funded and properly exhausted.

-At present, if a client has a workers’ compensation claim that is settled either on its own or in conjunction with a third party claim, there may be a need for a Medicare Set Aside to preserve their future eligibility for Medicare benefits.
-While I referred to a Medicare Set Aside as a trust, there is no requirement that it be a trust.
-A MSA must be considered if the claimant is Medicare eligible or there is a reasonable expectation to be Medicare eligible within 30 months of the settlement.
-A Medicare set aside allows a claimant to preserve Medicare benefits by negotiating an allocation of the settlement to Medicare covered expenses and requires those funds to be placed in a segregated account.
-Once the set aside account is exhausted, the claimant gets full Medicare coverage without Medicare ever looking to the claimant’s remaining settlement dollars to provide for his or her care.
-As a starting point, any workers’ compensation settlement must be examined by the Centers for Medicare & Medicaid Services (CMS) if the claimant currently receives Medicare and the settlement amount is greater than $25,000.
-CMS must also review any workers compensation settlement if there is a “reasonable expectation” of Medicare enrollment within 30 months of settlement and the anticipated total settlement amount over the life or duration of agreement is greater than $250,000.
+At present, if a client has a workers’ compensation claim that is settled either on its own or in conjunction with a third-party claim, a Medicare Set Aside may be appropriate to preserve their future eligibility for Medicare benefits.
+An MSA should be considered if the claimant is Medicare eligible or there is a reasonable expectation of Medicare eligibility within 30 months of the settlement.
+A Medicare set aside allows a claimant to preserve Medicare benefits by apportioning some of the settlement funds for Medicare covered expenses.
+The MSA funds should then be placed in a segregated account.
+Once the set aside account is properly exhausted, the claimant gets full Medicare coverage without Medicare ever looking to the claimant’s remaining settlement dollars to provide for his or her care.
+At this time, the Centers for Medicare & Medicaid Services (CMS) allows for the voluntary review of a Workers’ Compensation MSA (WCMSA) when a proposed settlement with a current Medicare beneficiary exceeds $25,000.
+CMS is also willing to review any workers compensation settlement if there is a “reasonable expectation” of Medicare enrollment within 30 months of settlement and the anticipated total settlement amount over the life or duration of agreement is greater than $250,000.
+A failure to meet CMS’ internal workload review thresholds does not provide a safe harbor when it comes to MSP compliance.

 There are no guidelines or formal review process for liability settlements at this time.
 However, according to CMS: